Nithinraj142/Avatar-Generation-from-Real-Images/README.md

 RandomNoiseDataset: Custom dataset class for generating random noise as input.

 ## Customization
-You can customize the GAN's hyperparameters, architecture, and dataset by modifying the code in train.py and other relevant files.
-Additionally, you can replace the RandomNoiseDataset with your own dataset for more specific image generation tasks.
+You can customize the GAN's hyperparameters, architecture, and dataset by modifying the code in realImg.py and other relevant files.
+Additionally, you can replace the Random-Noise-Dataset with your own dataset for more specific image generation tasks.